dbms-ctzs/sage/README.md

 ## Objective:
 To create a web application which can perform following important task:
 - User and Admin login
-- Show images from backend database to logged in  User for **image tagging.**
+- Show news text from backend database to logged in  User for classifying it as Fake or Real
-- Logged in Admin user can accept the image tags validity and upload new images.
+- API point to check validity of news

 ## Tools:
 - Frontend: HTML, CSS, Javascript, Bootstrap.